 His stories I think tended to touch on horror themes.
 “The Brain of Morbius” is essentially Frankenstein in Space, whilst “The Horror of Fang Rock” is very much a haunted house story and “Robot” another story of his draws on yet another classic horror movie, “King Kong” for inspiration.

-With this in mind its not surprising that Dicks would be the man to bring Vampires into the Whoniverse.
+Its not surprising given his track record that Dicks would be the man to bring Vampires into the Whoniverse.

 “State of Decay” see’s the Doctor, Romana and annoying stowaway Adric, all of whom are at this point trapped in another universe, arrive on a primitive planet that is ruled by three tyrannical Vampires.
 It is revealed that even the Doctor was unaware that Vampires existed, though he had heard stories of them when he was younger.